digiscot/digiscot-website/pages/milo.md

 ### What is Salesforce?

-<a href="http://www.salesforce.com/uk/"><b>Salesforce</b></a> is one of the world’s most-used CRM (customer relationship management) platforms.
+[**Salesforce**](http://www.salesforce.com/uk/) is one of the world’s most-used CRM (customer relationship management) platforms.
 It is a cloud-based solution providing excellent features and usability out of the box for recording and analysing data, but is also extremely customisable to meet the needs of Milo users.

 ### What will be different about the new system?